 If you’re using the right original charger and still it takes forever to charge your iPad, there might be other problems, and we’re going to cover them all.

-The reasons your iPad takes so long to charge are as follows:
+The reasons your iPad takes so long to charge:

 - Wrong charger / Non-Genuine Charger

 - Your Battery is being used already

 Using Wrong Charger